-Gujarat: Ports in Kutch on high alert as intelligence suggests entry of Pakistani commandos
+Gujarat: Kutch ports on high alert after intelligence warns Pakistani commandos may enter India

 The Gujarat Police on Thursday beefed up security across all ports in Kutch district after intelligence agencies shared inputs about the possibility of Pakistan-trained commandos entering India through the sea route, PTI reported.

-“We receive inputs about possible terrorist infiltrations from time to time and we have enhanced the security at all vital installations in Kutch district, including the Kandla port,” Inspector General of Police (Border Range) DB Vaghela was quoted as saying by the news agency.
+“We receive inputs about possible terrorist infiltrations from time to time and we have enhanced the security at all vital installations in Kutch district, including the Kandla port,”said Inspector General of Police (Border Range) DB Vaghela.

 “In fact, security was stepped up even before August 15,” he added.
-“There is no specific input that terrorists have entered Gujarat, but a general input that they can enter using the sea route.”
+“There is no specific input that terrorists have entered Gujarat but a general input that they can enter using the sea route.”

-An alert issued by Deendayal Port Trust, earlier known as Kandla Port Trust in Kutch, directed shipping agents to take security measures along the Gujarat coast, Hindustan Times reported.
+An alert issued by Deendayal Port Trust in Kutch, earlier known as Kandla Port Trust, directed shipping agents to take security measures along the Gujarat coast, Hindustan Times reported.

-A similar advisory by the Adani Ports management asked all agencies to ensure tight security deployment.
-“All shopping agents and stakeholders are directed to inform their vessels accordingly and report any suspicious activity to the marine control station and port operation centre immediately,” the statement issued by the Adani Ports, which runs the Mundra port, said.
+Adani Ports management, which runs the Mundra port, asked all agencies to ensure tight security deployment.
+“All shopping agents and stakeholders are directed to inform their vessels accordingly and report any suspicious activity to the marine control station and port operation centre immediately,” it said.
 “Please note that Mundra Port is maintaining security level 1.
 Security measures have also been enhanced at the shore side of the port.”

-The advisory came in the backdrop of rising hostilities between Pakistan and India since New Delhi revoked Jammu and Kashmir’s special status earlier this month.
+The advisories came in the backdrop of rising hostilities between Pakistan and India in the aftermath of New Delhi’s decision to revoke Jammu and Kashmir’s special status earlier this month.
 On Monday, Chief of Naval Staff Admiral Karambir Singh had said the force had received intelligence inputs that an “underwater wing” of the Jaish-e-Mohammad was training its members to carry out attacks.

-The chiefs of all the three wings of the armed forces have said over the past month that they were completely prepared to thwart any attempts at terrorism.
-Army Chief General Bipin Rawat had also claimed that Pakistan was likely to instigate violence in Jammu and Kashmir to internationalise the Kashmir dispute.
+The chiefs of all the three wings of the armed forces have said over the past month that they are completely prepared to thwart any attempts at terrorism.
+Army Chief General Bipin Rawat has also claimed that Pakistan is likely to instigate violence in Jammu and Kashmir to internationalise the Kashmir dispute.

+Last week, Tamil Nadu and neighbouring Kerala were put on high alert following an intelligence input that six Lashkar-e-Taiba terrorists had settled in Coimbatore.
+The terrorists were suspected to have entered Tamil Nadu from Sri Lanka via sea.

 Now, follow and debate the day’s most significant stories on Scroll Exchange.